 Components of Motherboard and Their Functions

-A motherboard (also called main board or system board) is a basic foundation of a computer that connects all the crucial components or parts of a system.
-It performs the following significant functions like:
+A motherboard (also called main board or system board) is a basic foundation of a computer that connects all the crucial hardware components or parts of a system.
+It plays a vital role in ensuring that every part of the computer works together efficiently.

 • Distributing power from the power supply to all hardware components.